-In a large heavy bottomed pan I put 1 can (397g) condensed milk, 150ml semi skimmed milk, 115g butter, 300g granulated sugar, and 150g golden caster sugar.
+In a large heavy bottomed pan I put condensed milk, semi skimmed milk, butter, granulated sugar, and golden caster sugar.
 I heated it on low until all the sugar had dissolved.

 Once the sugar was completely dissolved, I turned up the heat and let the mixture boil for 10 minutes.
 I kept stirring it during this time.

-I left it overnight to set and the next day I cut it up into pieces.
+I left the Salted Caramel Fudge overnight to set and the next day I cut it up into pieces.
 It was very tasty and melt in the mouth!
 The saltyness balances out how sweet the fudge is.
 Fudge is great for giving as a gift and I have given it out at Christmas and for Valentine’s Day before.
-This fudge went to a friend for her birthday, to my Dad and stepmum, and then the leftovers were enjoyed by myself and my boyfriend.
+This Salted Caramel Fudge went to a friend for her birthday, to my Dad and stepmum, and then the leftovers were enjoyed by myself and my boyfriend.
 You get at least three decent sized gifts out of this batch.
 Perfect for Christmas!

 I’m linking this recipe up with Treat Petite, hosted by Cakeyboi this month and myself on alternate months.